 Digitizing all case files and linking them to GIS is a continued project.
 The digitization of the case files had made the research of parcel history and the popularity of a land uses much easier.
-A future goal of the department is to finish completing the older misplaced files (missing maps, ordinances, minutes, etc.) digitize, link the files to GIS and close out the paper files in fiscal year 2024.
+A future goal of the department is to finish completing the older misplaced files (missing maps, ordinances, minutes, etc.) digitize, link the files to GIS and close out the paper files in fiscal year 2025.

-Planning staff continues to assist the Boone County Recorder's office by digitizing their plats so that they can be searchable by the general public.
+Planning staff continues to assist the Boone County Recorder's Office by digitizing their plats so that they can be searchable by the general public.
 Scanning and printing of plats and large plans is available to the public as well for a minor fee.
-In the 2023 fiscal year, the department scanned 25 plats for the Recorder's office, 9 plats for the general public and 74 plats for other departments.
 Some departments have the ability to scan their own documents as well.

 The planning staff issues both zoning verification letters and addressing letters.
 Zoning verification letters are often-times requested by financial institutions representing a buyer.
 The letters state whether a property is conforming, legal non-conforming or non-conforming.
 The status of a property can impact its value.
 Buyers will also request the letters in order to confirm that their intentions for the property are allowable.
-Staff issued thirty-four zoning verification letters for the City of Belvidere.
 Staff charges a minimal fee for this service.
 Address letters are issued when there is new construction or an existing structure needs an additional address or corrected address.
 Staff works closely with 911 and the fire department regarding addressing matters and will issue an official address and notify all utilities and governmental agencies so they can update their records.
-Staff issued six letters for the City of Belvidere.
 There is no cost for this service.

 The City Council adopted the Downtown Façade Improvement Grant in the 2020 fiscal year.
 This grant is a 50/50 matching grant (up to \$5,000-\$7,500) for façade work and exterior improvements to the property and is funded by video gaming revenue.
 It is administered by the Planning Department and reviewed by the Belvidere Historic Preservation Commission and Belvidere City Council.
-In the 2023 fiscal year, letters were sent out to 115 property owners announcing that \$27,256 was available in grant funds.
-A total of 8 applications were received and reviewed and all of the projects were awarded grant funds, six of which have been fully completed, one is partially completed and one has yet to begin.
-Although extensions were granted for the remaining projects which were delayed due to lack of affordable and available materials (an ongoing consequence of Covid-19) \$1,725.00 has not been rewarded.
-Since the project has begun, the property owner will be eligible to reapply for the grant.
-The total amount of available grant funds in fiscal year 2023 is \$26,462.
+In the 2024 fiscal year, letters were sent out to 113 property owners announcing that \$26,462 was available in grant funds.
+A total of 12 applications were received and reviewed and nine of the projects were awarded grant funds, five of which have been fully completed, one is partially completed and three have yet to begin.
+Although extensions were granted for the remaining projects, \$9,462.00 has not been rewarded.
+The projects that have not begun will be eligible to reapply for the grant.
+The total amount of available grant funds in fiscal year 2025 is \$27,060.

 In 2019, The Illinois Housing Development Authority awarded the R1PC a grant to form the Northern Illinois Land Bank Authority.
 This Land Bank services Boone and Winnebago Counites in addition to select municipalities, such as the City of Belvidere within those counties.
-Planning Staff assists with data collection and provides lists of potential properties for the Land Bank.
-In the 2023 fiscal year, a minimal amount of properties met the requirements for acquisition, therefore only one property was acquired.
-Since its inception in the 2021 fiscal year, one property has been successfully renovated and sold while the other properties are undergoing renovations.
+Planning Staff, upon request, assists with data collection and provides lists of potential properties for the Land Bank.